Hydrobolix/TDDvsHandling/README.md

 TDD in OOP seems redundant, defined error handling and Business Logic test cases make more sense.

 When completing TDD in OOP, you end with the converse argument, does the class work?
 Classes always work when designed properly.
-Allowing an environment that makes arguments and code redundant is debt issue and would like to tackle this opinion with an example using a personalized BST.
+Allowing an environment that makes arguments and code redundant is a debt issue and I would like to tackle this opinion with an example using a personalized BST.

-When creating the base, you generally start with a test case, then implement the code.
+When creating the code base, the base, you generally start with a test case in a test environment, the proto, then implement the code.
 Here, we want to create a PersonalTree class.